Benchmark Methodology: How We Measure Plugin & Theme Performance

 Browse Our Performance Reviews

-See the methodology in action — every plugin and theme page shows real benchmark data alongside our heuristic estimates:
+See the methodology in action — every plugin and theme page shows real benchmark data:

 Looking for something specific?
 Start with our most popular reviews: WooCommerce, Yoast SEO, Contact Form 7, Akismet.